Diego Components and Architecture

 Translates simple HTTP POST requests from the Executor into complex multipart-form uploads for the Cloud Controller

-Refer to the CC-Uploader repository on GitHub for more information.
+See the CC-Uploader repository on GitHub for more information.

-Refer to the File Server repository on GitHub for more information.
+See the File Server repository on GitHub for more information.

 - Brokers connections between SSH clients and SSH servers running inside instance containers

 Provides the Cloud Controller with information about currently running LRPs to respond to

 cf app APP_NAMErequests

 ActualLRPactivity for crashes and reports them the Cloud Controller